 [NA] Criteria not applicable to this type of financial player.

 Reclaim Finance could not give a definite score and have contacted the financial institution for clarification.

-The Coal Policy Tool covers all the biggest banks, (re)insurers, asset owners and asset managers globally, as well as those identified to have a coal policy, in 45 countries, from Australia to the United States.
-Are included in the tool:
+The Coal Policy Tool covers all the biggest banks, (re)insurers, asset owners and asset managers globally, as well as those identified to have a coal policy, in 36 countries, from Australia to the United States.
+As of April 2023, are included in the tool:

-- and some other financial institutions added at the request of our partners.
+- Some other financial institutions added at the request of our partners.

 This allows us to find:

-- 190 top financial institutions have no coal policies.
-Excluding duplicates, these 190 are the financial institutions in the top 100 global rankings mentioned above of banks (Standard & Poor’s), asset owners and asset managers (Willis Towers Watson plc), and insurers in the 2019 Scorecard on Insurance (Insure Our Future) that do not have a coal policy.
+- 164 top financial institutions have no coal policies.
+Excluding duplicates, these 164 are the financial institutions in the top global rankings mentioned above for banks (Standard & Poor’s), insurers in the 2022 Scorecard on Insurance (Insure Our Future), asset owners and asset managers (Willis Tower Watson rankings) that do not have a coal policy.

 All financial players mentioned in the Coal Policy Tool were contacted and had an opportunity to comment on their ratings before publication, except a dozen for whom Reclaim Finance were unable to find relevant contacts.
 These messages led to exchanges with the majority of financial institutions covered in the tool.